wiem-heni/neural_network/README.md

 To implement this solution we used:

-TensorFlow: The core open-source library to help you develop and train ML models.
+TensorFlow: The core open-source library to help develop and train ML models.

 Keras: Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow.